-- Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook. - 1.
-Describe the priorities and specific objectives the jurisdiction hopes to achieve for the period covered by the Action Plan. - 2.
+\Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook.

+- 1. Describe the priorities and specific objectives the jurisdiction hopes to achieve for the period covered by the Action Plan. - 2.
 Describe how Federal, State, and local public and private sector resources that are reasonably expected to be available will be used to address identified needs for the period covered by this Action Plan.

-Program Year 2 Action Plan Specific Objectives response:
+Program Year 4 Action Plan Specific Objectives response:

-- Priority #1.
-Jefferson County proposes to build/rehabilitate 4 units of Special Needs Rental Housing for the Elderly/Frail Elderly.
-(See HOME Program) Priority #2.
-Housing Accessibility Program (see Specific Housing Objectives). - Jefferson County will use HOME funds for 4 units of Special Needs Rental Housing for the Elderly/Frail Elderly and CDBG funds for the Housing Accessibility Program.
-Jefferson County will consider applying for additional funds as they become available. - Jefferson County does not propose any activities for other population categories, not listed above under the heading of "Non-Homeless Special Needs" during the 2011 Program Year.
+- 1. Priority #1.
+Jefferson County further proposes to complete 20 units of Special Needs Rental Housing for the Elderly/Frail Elderly already under contract. - 2.
+Jefferson County will use HOME funds for to complete 20 units of Special Needs Rental Housing for the Elderly/Frail Elderly already under contract and has issued a commitment letter for an additional 40 units contingent upon the award of State HOME/LIHTC funds.
+Jefferson County will consider applying for additional funds as they become available.

+3. Jefferson County does not propose any activities for other population categories, not listed above under the heading of "Non-Homeless Special Needs" during the 2013 Program Year.